A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 Here’s sound advice about your company’s paid social media content.
 It is about the mix of your posts and their timing.

 Importantly, your social marketing efforts for holidays can’t start right before the holiday.
-If you’re trying to advertise to first-time customers instead of repeat customers.
-And the reason is that you’d be disregarding the fundamentals of the buying process.
-Here are the four stages of the buyer’s journey:
+It is not a good idea to advertise to first-time clients rather than repeat customers during the holidays.
+And the reason is that you’d be disregarding the AIDA marketing model.

-- Awareness – Your target audience must know your company and product even exist.
+1. Awareness – Your target audience must know your company and product even exists.

 Paid Holiday Marketing Error

 Here’s one common and costly error.
-It relates to your company’s paid social ad strategy, putting out last-minute ads with discounts.
+It relates to your company’s paid social ad strategy, which involves running last-minute ads with discounts.

-What does not work well is trying to reach a new, broad audience during the holiday that has never heard of your company or offering.
+What doesn’t work well is trying to reach a new, broad audience during the holiday who has never heard of your company or offering.
 Mistakenly, you can’t skip the fundamental stages of the buyer’s journey.

-As you can see above, it also makes sense that people aren’t considering or buying a product until they know about it.
+As you can see above, it also makes sense that people don’t consider or buy a product until they know about it.

 Workaround for Holiday Social Ads

-You’d need to start marketing a month or two before paid holiday sales.
-Furthermore, the focus would be building awareness and providing information to gain interest in your company and products.
-Note that ads to create awareness and engagement are less expensive than ads with a conversion goal.
+The best you can do is to start marketing a month or two before the paid holiday sales.
+And, the focus would be on building awareness and providing information to gain interest in your company and products.
+Note that awareness- and engagement-focused ads are less expensive than those with a conversion goal.

-Also, a month or two before the holiday, you don’t want “buy now,” “huge sale,” “discounts,” etc., types of ads.
-Yet again, it is time to build awareness and interest.
-In addition, it is time to differentiate between your company and products and your competitors.
+Also, a month or two before the holiday, you don’t want ads like “buy now,” “huge sale,” “discounts,” etc. Yet again, it is time to build awareness and interest.
+In addition, it is time to differentiate your company and its products from your competitors.

 Different Types of Products

-Next, your success with paid social media ads will be influenced by your products.
+Next, your success with paid social media ads will depend on your products.
 For instance, let’s say your company sells closed-face motorcycle helmets.
-Most riders aren’t in the market for a new helmet, so they are most likely not interested in buying one.
+Most riders aren’t in the market for a new helmet, so they’re unlikely to buy one.

 Let’s say the price range for your helmets is from $150 to $650.
-At this price, many bikers won’t purchase a helmet unless needed.
+At this price, many bikers won’t buy a helmet unless they need to.
 Even a 10% to 30% discount or free shipping probably won’t make them buy something expensive that they don’t need.
-Note that large or frequent discounts can impact the perceived quality of your products and business.
+Note that large or frequent discounts can hurt the perceived quality of your products and business.

 As you know, a motorcycle helmet at this price is not an impulse buy.
-Now think how this differs from if your company sells a revolutionary motorcycle product.
-In addition, let’s say this revolutionary product has no competition; plus, it is only $10.
+Now think about how this differs from what happens when your company sells a revolutionary motorcycle product.
+In addition, let’s say this revolutionary product has no competition and costs only $10.
 Many more riders who know little about your company or product will buy.

 Motorcycle Ad Result’s Expectations